unfoldingWord-dev/Resource-Container/docs/container_types.rst

-Resource Types
+Container Types
 ==============

 Content can be displayed in different forms and used in different ways within an application.
-Therefore several resource types exist to support different needs.
+Therefore several container types exist to support different needs.

-All resource types, unless otherwise specified, may employ any translation mode.
-Translation modes indicate to an application under what conditions a resource container is translatable.